 In accordance with an agreement between the County and NTASC, the County provides NTASC with administrative services.
 The cost of these services has been included as general government support on NTASC's statement of activities.
-NTASC paid the County \$20,000 and \$60,000 for administrative expenses for the years ended December 31, 2019 and 2018, respectively.
+NTASC paid the County \$40,000 for administrative expenses for the year ended December 31, 2020.